vealruk/app-like-bank-account/README.md

+# Bank-acoount
+## Description
-# Application like a online-bank accont, when you can authorizate your account and create request with different status.
+### Application like a online-bank account, when you can authorizate your account and create requests with different status.
+Usage vue.js 3, vuex, vue-router, axios, vee-validate, firebase (data base)

 ## Preview
 https://vue-online-bank-cfe18.web.app/